 Professor of Electrical Engineering-Systems

-- 1989, Other, Universidad Politecnica de Madrid
+, Universidad Politecnica de Madrid

 Antonio Ortega received the Telecommunications Engineering degree from the Universidad Politecnica de Madrid, Madrid, Spain in 1989 and the Ph.D. in Electrical Engineering from Columbia University, New York, NY in 1994.
 At Columbia he was supported by a Fulbright scholarship.